julep-ai/julep/gitbook/python-sdk-docs/julep/managers/tool.md

 agent_id (Union[str, UUID]): The unique identifier for the agent. tool_id (Union[str, UUID]): The unique identifier for the tool.
-- `definition` *FunctionDefDict* - A dictionary containing the function definition which needs to be updated.
+- `function` *FunctionDefDict* - A dictionary containing the function definition which needs to be updated.

 #### Returns